firefly-iii/docs/new-docs/support/faq.md

 This is a bit annoying, having to jump through hoops to get Salt Edge access, but it's the best I can do.
 Since Firefly III is open source software I cannot share my secret keys.
 They would be out on the street.
 So, each user has to get their own access to Salt Edge.

-### Why can't I import data from [insert bank here]?

-There are several reasons why you might not be able to import data from [insert bank here], except when you use the CSV import option.

-Unfortunately, I don't have the resources to build import-code for all of the banks that are out there.
-Most countries have between 10 and 30 consumer banks and it's barely doable to maintain just a few.
-I do have the wish to support many banks, but I must do so through other services.

-Most banks don't actually offer secure methods to download transactions.
-Mint.com and other cloud-based tools will ask for your bank username and password.
-I would not want to build such import routines.

 ### I get an error about openssl_pkey_export?

 It means your machine has no proper configuration file for OpenSSL, or it cannot be found.
 Please check out [this GitHub issue](https://github.com/firefly-iii/firefly-iii/issues/1384) for tips and tricks.

+### Can Firefly III sync with my bank?

+Firefly III has a *general purpose* import tool that can import CSV files.
+There is also a Firefly III API that you can connect to your bank, if you are clever enough to build something in your favorite programming language.

+Firefly III won't be able to sync with your bank out of the box.
+There are several ways of importing data, but Firefly III isn't connected to [YOUR BANK HERE] and probably never will.
+Most countries have between 10 and 30 consumer banks and it's barely doable to maintain just a few.
+I do have the wish to support many banks, but I must do so through other services.

+Unfortunately, I just don't have the time or the resources to build a custom import routine for [YOUR BANK HERE].
+If this is something you're specifically looking for, please use Mint or YNAB, or build it yourself.

+Keep in mind that most banks don't offer secure ways to download transactions.
+Providers like Mint.com and YNAB often require your username and password to download transactions.

 ### Why can't I import duplicate transactions?